| Question | Best for | Next action |

 Trout, Lake Trout And Pike

-Trout searches need more care because "trout" can mean brook trout, brown trout, rainbow trout, lake trout, or another listed species.
+Trout questions need more care because "trout" can mean brook trout, brown trout, rainbow trout, lake trout, or another listed species.
 Those rows can use different seasons and different limits.

 Lake trout also depends heavily on the exact lake and FMZ.
 If your trip is built around a lake trout opener, check the named water before you assume a general trout date applies.

-Pike searches are usually simpler than trout, but still not province-wide.
-Use the FMZ table, then check waterbody exceptions and sanctuaries before you fish.
+Pike questions are usually simpler than trout, but still not province-wide.
+Start with the FMZ table, then check waterbody exceptions and sanctuaries before you fish.

 A Short Trip Checklist